-The company owns and operates a national fleet of suction excavation plant equipment.
+The Group owns and operates a national fleet of railway construction plant equipment supported by a transport fleet and external haulage.
 Predominantly these machines use diesel engines.
 We are very conscious of our environmental footprint and look to engage the most sustainable and environmentally friendly operating model.

 The Board holds regular investment program reviews of our fleet with the strategic aim of acquiring the latest and most environmentally friendly engines with efficient operational capability.
+We actively work with our suppliers to develop new RRVs with higher output which reduces the numbers of machines needed to deliver work, and repurposing older machines to increase their effective useful life.
 Presently there is not an economical or effective alternative to diesel engines for machines and lorries, however we will continue to explore this with our suppliers and industry bodies as the technology evolves.

-The Board's intention is to renew the Group's own haulage fleet with the latest technology every 4-5 years.
+The Board's intention is to renew our haulage fleet with the latest technology every 4-5 years.
 We use trailers with fold down ramps to lessen the drag effect and achieve better miles per gallon from our fleet.

-We provide fully electric cars as an option to our management teams and this will roll out further as the technology develops particularly regarding commercial vehicles.
+We provide fully electric cars as an option to our management teams and provide self-charging hybrid vans for our operational staff.
+These will roll out further as the technology develops particularly regarding commercial vehicles.
 Our offices and workshops use energy efficient lighting, and we have centralised printing, recycling and waste disposal points.
 We use electronic forms and packs, further reducing paper usage, whilst we monitor and actively try to reduce our electronic footprint.